BitcoinSchema/1sat-ordinals/fungible-tokens/shrug.md

 # Shrug ¯\\_(ツ)\_/¯

 {% hint style="warning" %}
-¯\\_(ツ)\_/¯ is experimental and the specification may still change.
-For production tokens, use [BSV-21](bsv-21.md).
+Not part of the published docs.
+See [BSV-21 Binary](bsv-21-binary.md) (draft).
 {% endhint %}

 ## Overview

 Shrug is a fungible token protocol for Bitcoin SV where the token data lives directly in the locking script as plain data pushes.
 Every token output starts with a short, fixed prefix — the shrug tag, a token id, and an amount — followed by an ordinary locking script.

-Shrug is an evolution of [BSV-21](bsv-21.md) and follows the same general rules.
+Shrug follows the same general rules as [BSV-21](bsv-21.md).
 If you know BSV-21, the mapping is summarized in the comparison below; if you don't, this page stands on its own.

 ## Why not BSV-21?